wavefrontHQ/docs/pages/doc/accounts.md

 </tbody>
 </table>

-After you create the account, you can change role or group assignment for individual accounts.
+After you create the account, you can change its role or group assignment.
 The process is the same for user accounts and service accounts.

 ### Deactivate or Activate a Service Account